 The League office provides materials digitally via a link which will be emailed to you and posted to the UIL Debate page of the UIL website prior to the start of district meets.
-If you require paper ballots, you will need to reugest those from the league.
+The official tournament management system, SpeechWire, provides electronic ballots which enhance the efficiency of running your meet.
+SpeechWire provides an instructional video for officials and judges on how to use these electronic ballots.
 The following items will be available electronically at that link:

 - Instructions for judges

-- Electronic Retrieval Devices Guidelines
+- · Electronic Retrieval Devices Guidelines

-- · CX debate resolution
+- CX debate resolution

 - CX State Meet coaches' memo (for winning coaches) with certification link, deadlines and instructions for online judging form submission

 - CX State Meet information link for state qualifiers

-- Meet Evaluation link
+- · Meet Evaluation link